ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_event_valid_events %}

-Description: Atomic level GitLab.com Usage Event Data with Events that have a Valid User -  by Event_Id, Created_at
+**Description:** Atomic level GitLab.com Usage Event Data with Only Valid Events
-- User and Namespace activity with Targets and Actions from the GitLab.com application.

-Special Business Logic in this Model:
+- [Targets and Actions](https://docs.gitlab.com/ee/api/events.html) activity by Users and [Namespaces](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/namespace/) within the GitLab.com application are captured and refreshed periodically throughout the day.
+Targets are objects ie. issue, milestone, merge_request and Actions have effect on Targets, ie. approved, closed, commented, created, etc.  These events are captured from the GitLab application.
+- Limited to Valid Events which is used for most Standard Analysis and Reporting

+**Data Grain:**
+- event_id
+- event_created_at

+**Filters:**
 - Use ONLY Valid Events for standard analysis and reporting:
-  - Events where User Id = NULL are Valid Events that do not point to a particular User, ie. 'milestones'
-  - Events that are created after the User is created.
+  - Remove Events where the Event Created Datetime < the User Created Datetime.
-    - Events created before the User is created Not Valid.
-These are usually from projects that were created before the User was created and then imported in by this User after the User is created.
+    - These are usually events from projects that were created before the User and then imported in by the User after the User is created.
+  - Keep Events where User Id = NULL.
+These do not point to a particular User, ie. 'milestones'
-- Rolling 24 mos of data (for performance optimization)
+- Rolling 24mos of Data

+**Business Logic in this Model:**

+**Other Comments:**
+- Note about the `action` event: This "event" captures everything from the [Events API](https://docs.gitlab.com/ee/api/events.html) - issue comments, MRs created, etc. While the `action` event is mapped to the Manage stage, the events included actually span multiple stages (plan, create, etc), which is why this is used for UMAU.
+Be mindful of the impact of including `action` during stage adoption analysis.

 {% enddocs %}

 {% docs fct_event %}

 **Description:** Atomic level GitLab.com Usage Event Data
 - [Targets and Actions](https://docs.gitlab.com/ee/api/events.html) activity by Users and [Namespaces](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/namespace/) within the GitLab.com application are captured and refreshed periodically throughout the day.
-Targets are objects ie. issue, milestone, merge_request and Actions have effects on Targets, ie. approved, closed, commented, created, etc.  These events are captured from the GitLab application.
+Targets are objects ie. issue, milestone, merge_request and Actions have effect on Targets, ie. approved, closed, commented, created, etc.  These events are captured from the GitLab application.

 **Data Grain:**
 - event_id